elasticsearch-dump/elasticsearch-dump/README.md

 --s3Region
                     AWS region
 --s3Endpoint
-                    AWS endpoint can be used for AWS compatible backends such as OpenStack Swift and OpenStack Ceph --s3SSLEnabled
+                    AWS endpoint that can be used for AWS compatible backends such as OpenStack Swift and OpenStack Ceph --s3SSLEnabled
                     Use SSL to connect to AWS [default true]